tajo/ladle/packages/website/docs/width.md

 }
 ```

-Every application might need to optimize for a different set of devices, so you change the defaults through the `.ladle/config.mjs` configuration:
+An application might need to optimize for a different set of devices, so you change the defaults through the `.ladle/config.mjs` configuration:

 ```js
 export default {